irudnyts/estudy2/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed errors of vignette generation from 2018-07-03

-* Updated version and dependencies
+* Updated documentation

+* Improved validation of arguments

+* Implemented new nonparametric tests